cyber-dojo/web/README.md

 Main repo for a [cyber-dojo](http://cyber-dojo.org) web server.

 Work in progress.
-Still need to auto-pull selection of docker images for setup pages.
+Auto-pulling a selection of docker images is not done yet.
-But this is useable if you manually pull your docker images.
+You have to manually pull your docker images.

 First make sure docker is installed